 - has effect in relation to persons of a prescribed description only for such purposes as may be prescribed.”

-The underlying aim is to enable SMEs to use their receivables as a financing to raise capital, through the possibility of assigning such receivable to another entity.
+The underlying aim is to enable SMEs to use their receivables as financing to raise capital, through the possibility of assigning such receivables to another entity.